Cocoa Beach Wildlife Removal

 During maternity season (usually April 15 to August 15) it is illegal in Florida to remove or exclude bats.
 After maternity season, the wildlife technician removes bats by installing a one-way bat valve.
 That allows the bats to safely leave your home but prevents them from re-entering.

 If there’s a snake in your house, you need to call a professional.
 A snake is in your home for one reason- food.
 If you have a snake problem, you likely have another wildlife pest problem.
-The wildlife technician will help remove the snake safely and help uncover any other wildlife pest infestations.
+The wildlife technician will help remove the snake safely and help uncover any other wildlife or rodenttinfestations.

 Who We Are

 When you encounter unwanted wildlife in your home or business it is important to resolve the problem quickly and professionally.
-At Trutech®, our expert technicians and specialists have over 100 years of combined experience in the wildlife removal industry.
+At Trutech, our expert technicians and specialists have spent over 40 years developing and training to provide humane wildlife service.

 Frequently Asked Questions